porterjamesj/website/content/blog/8-memory-bug.md

 It also occurs to me that it's possible this bug exists in codebases whose maintainers aren't even aware of it.
-Since S3 is primarily used for "small" objects that easily fit in memory, this bug could easily go completely unnoticed, wasting memory and CPU time whenever a request is close prematurely.
+Since S3 is primarily used for "small" objects that fit in memory, this bug could easily go completely unnoticed, wasting memory and CPU time whenever a request is close prematurely.
 The only reason it was so obvious here is due to the large size of the `Key`s being streamed.

 Lastly and most importantly, this bug illustrates that even if you use proven, high quality libraries, you will eventually run into problems